rudraksha-avatara/ddos-load/README.md

 - [ ] Written permission from system owner
 - [ ] Approval from hosting provider (if applicable)
 - [ ] Notification to relevant team members
-- [ ] Scheduled testing during appropriate time window
+- [ ] Scheduled to attack during appropriate time window
 - [ ] Backup and rollback plan ready
 - [ ] Monitoring in place to detect issues
 - [ ] Emergency contact information available